Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="expansion_thieves" heading="Thieves & Spies" %}}

-IDEA: You can steal trains from another player.
+IDEA: You can steal balloons from another player.
 You say a random number and get whatever is (or was?) inside that cell.

 Related idea: if you lay the second route on a double, the original player steals the last card in your hand (or any card).
 Or you may steal.
 It’s just a great situation for stealing.